CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Experiments

-\textit{Quantitative analysis:} We compared CRS-Diff with Attn-GAN\cite{xu2018attngan}, DAE-GAN\cite{ruan2021dae}, StrucGAN\cite{zhao2021text}, DF-GAN\cite{tao2022df}, Lafite\cite{zhou2022towards}, DALL-E\cite{ramesh2021zero}, Txt2Img-MHN (including VQVAE and VQGAN)\cite{Xu_2023}.
-The generated results were quantitatively analysed using the RSICD validation set, employing four evaluation metrics: zero-shot classification OA, initial score, CLIP score, and FID score, as delineated in \cref{tab:result1}.
-Our method surpassed the baseline in three metrics and achieved third place in CLIP score.
-Intriguingly, the performance in CLIP score was not as high as anticipated, possibly due to the specificities of the CLIP model employed in our evaluation.
-Nevertheless, the proposed CRS-Diff demonstrates excellent performance in controllability and generation quality, meeting the demands of practical applications like urban planning and laying a foundation for future research in controlled generation.
+\textit{Quantitative analysis.} We compared CRS-Diff with Attn-GAN \cite{xu2018attngan}, DAE-GAN \cite{ruan2021dae}, StrucGAN \cite{zhao2021text}, DF-GAN \cite{tao2022df}, Lafite \cite{zhou2022towards}, DALL-E \cite{ramesh2021zero}, Txt2Img-MHN (including VQVAE and VQGAN) \cite{xu2023txt2img}, RSDiff \cite{sebaq2023rsdiff} and SD (fine-tuned on sd1.5) \cite{rombach2022high}.
+The generated results are quantitatively analysed using the RSICD test set, employing four evaluation metrics: zero-shot classification OA, initial score, CLIP score, and FID score, as delineated in \cref{tab:result1}.
+Our method surpassed the baseline in three metrics and achieved second place in the Inception Score.
+Intriguingly, the performance in the CLIP score is not as high as anticipated, possibly due to the specificities of the CLIP model employed in our evaluation.
+Nevertheless, the proposed CRS-Diff demonstrates excellent performance in controllability and generation quality, meeting the demands of practical applications like urban planning and laying a foundation for future research on controllable generation.